 - Decide which Commercial Driver Training School you want to attend.
 Use the links provided above to choose the school and training program that best fits your needs.
 Things you may want to consider are the location (some schools offer training in multiple locations), the days/times classes are offered, whether the school has a simulator on site, if they offer individual coaching and if they help with job placement.
 Some schools also offer language and literacy assistance.

-- Complete an application and return it to Beth Meyer-Ehrich by email, mail or fax.
+- Complete an application and return it to Beth Meyer-Ehrich by email or mail.

 - Complete the fillable application (works best on a computer)

 - Or contact Beth at (802) 828-2715 to receive a copy in the mail.

 If your application is approved, the school will bill VTrans for half of the awarded amount when you earn your permit and the remaining amount when you earn your license.